-Further, financial institutions had to update internal technology to enable remote work and/or operate with reduced staff.
-Many implemented new software and automated workflows where possible, and those new initiatives will help them sustain operations should disruption continue.
+Further, financial institutions have had to update internal technology to enable remote work and/or operate with reduced staff.
+Many have implemented new software and automated workflows where possible, and those new initiatives will help them sustain operations into the future.

-New software and automated workflows don’t just help organizations fill in the gaps.
+New software and automated workflows don’t just help your organization fill in the gaps.
 They create efficiency improvements that save time and money.
-The right combination of technology can stabilize your operations and instill greater agility through uncertain times.
+The right combination of technology can stabilize your operations and instill greater agility.

-This pandemic hasn’t just shown us we need to scenario-plan for the most extreme worst-case scenarios.
-It has changed the landscape for all the scenario planning we’ve done in the past.
-The world has changed and continues to change.
-Financial institutions need to revise their scenario planning with this new landscape as a base and spin out potential outcomes from there.
+Financial institutions have learned a great deal from managing their operations through the pandemic and other disruptions these past years.
+One lesson is that you must scenario-plan for the most extreme worst-case scenarios.
+The world has changed and continues to do so, and the landscape for all scenario planning has changed in kind.
+Financial institutions must revise scenario planning with this new landscape as a base and spin out potential outcomes from there.

-Scenario planning will be particularly challenging and complex for financial institutions because they’re at the crux of the financial outlook, and they stand to see significant credit loss in the coming years.
+Scenario planning is particularly challenging and complex because you’re at the crux of the financial outlook in any disruptive scenario.
 If you’re scenario planning for a financial institution, lay out a number of possible outcomes based on the current state of your organization and your current data, then develop plans for each.
 Be sure to include one-off worst-case and best-case scenarios that don’t follow a traditional trek.
 Ask yourself:

-With each scenario, determine how your revenues might be affected and which actions you can take now to be well prepared in the future.
-Financial modeling is a type of scenario planning that can help you determine the right cost containment measures and lending initiatives moving forward.3.
-Data-Driven Agility is Integral
+With each scenario, determine how your revenues might be affected and which actions you can take now to be well-prepared in the future.
+Financial modeling is a type of scenario planning that can help you determine the right cost containment measures and lending initiatives moving forward.

-Being able to monitor activity and behavior in real time wasn’t a sink-or-swim capability before the pandemic.
-Now, however, it’s clear that any business needs to have their finger on the pulse of all key functions of their operations — as well as an eye toward the future.
-Financial institutions have realized they need strong data analytics so they can respond to changes quickly, discover patterns and make qualified decisions based on historic and real-time information.
+With the continued uncertainty and disruption to the economy, it’s clear that any business needs to have their finger on the pulse of all key functions of their operations — as well as an eye toward the future.
+Being able to monitor activity and behavior in real time is essential.
+Financial institutions need strong data analytics so they can respond to changes quickly, discover patterns and make qualified decisions based on historic and real-time information.

 For example, with analytics, you can find patterns in customer behavior that would indicate they’re on track for bankruptcy or delinquency.
 You can then act to get ahead of this, extending terms or offering financial consultations, while also planning for the potential financial implications at your institution.
 On an individual customer scale, this might seem inconsequential.
 But if you forecast this pattern for dozens of customers, consider how significant the impact could be.

 Data can also inform new parameters for terms with and acceptance of new customers.
-And it can help you stay in-tune with customer needs as they change, so you can better meet them and remain competitive.
-Further, you can apply operational analytics to improve internal efficiencies, contain costs and run strong through a downturn.4.
-Empathy Comes First
+And it can help you stay in tune with customer needs as they change, so you can better meet them and remain competitive.
+Furthermore, you can apply operational analytics to improve internal efficiencies, contain costs and run strong through future disruption and change.

 Moving forward, any financial institutions’ claims that they’re “customer-centric” will be tested more rigorously than ever before.
-The impact of the COVID-19 pandemic on individuals, businesses and organizations is global and remarkable, and it has created a demand for greater sincerity and empathy in even the most rigid arenas.
-With financial institutions at the center of a most challenging aspect of this pandemic—finances—they need to focus on empathetic initiatives and position themselves as support systems.
+There is now a demand for greater sincerity and empathy in even the most rigid arenas.
+Financial institutions play a critical role in individuals’ lives, and they need to focus on empathetic initiatives and position themselves as support systems.

 Leaders within your financial institution should be meeting to consider the following questions:

-For most financial institutions, this pandemic left no corner of their businesses untouched.
-And the evolution going forward will have to be substantial if they want to sustain operations.
+For most financial institutions, economic and social disruption due to the pandemic and other factors have left no corner of their businesses untouched.
+This disruption has necessitated substantial, transformative changes in order to sustain operations.
 Scenario planning, data analytics, new technology and the need for empathy all factor into this massive evolution.
-Beyond these, institutions will have to modify how they operate their locations, ATMs, internal systems, employee relationships and contracts, customer communications, and internal and customer-facing digital capabilities.
+Beyond these, you have to modify how you operate locations, ATMs, internal systems, employee relationships and contracts, customer communications and internal and customer-facing digital capabilities.

 See what more we can bring to organizations just like yours.Financial Institutions